burgerga/INTOXICOM_Workshop_1/paper/paper.md

 should address experimental artifacts like batch effects and interlaboratory effects.

-The third challenge is a general incompleteness of ontologies  <!-- [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
-SEE ALSO MY REMARK ABOVE] -->.
-Finding ontology terms to be used for annotation of research output is non-trivial while the translation of ontology terms to identifiers is key to data consistency and interoperability.
+The third challenge is a general incompleteness of ontologies. <!-- [RS: OR IS IT A BIT WIDER COMPARED TO ONTOLOGIES ONLY, THAT IS "DATA NOT MEETING COMMUNITY STANDARDS?"
+SEE ALSO MY REMARK ABOVE] -->
+Finding ontology
+terms to be used for annotation of research output is non-trivial while the translation of ontology terms to identifiers is key to data consistency and interoperability.
 As examples of this challenge some challenges around ontological annotation of